conniejhe/Surface-Cutting/Examples/Example.md

 8. Now, select the three 'SurfaceTrackerManual' objects are simultaneously (click object in pipeline and hold down shift to add to the selection).
 Now that you have the individual three segments that comprise the loop, combine them using the 'Append Geometry' filter in the Filters dropdown menu.

 ![Combined Lines](./ExamplePictures/AppendGeometry.png)
-9. Select a point inside the desired region which will act as the starting point for the surface cut algorithm.
+9. Trash your existing points, then select a point inside the desired region which will act as the starting point for the surface cut algorithm.
 Extract it using the 'Extract Selection' tool.
 Make sure all the other points are deselected before this.

 ![Inside Point](./ExamplePictures/InsidePoint.png)
 10. Select the 'Surface Cut' filter from the Filters dropdown menu and choose 'example_surface.byu' as Input, 'AppendGeometry1' as Path, and 'ExtractSelection4' as Inside Point.